|

 Corporations all over America are integrating the powerful health and personal growth tools of Tai Chi into the fabric of the workplace.
 Why?
 Because T'ai Chi can save companies big money, is very applicable to the office, can lessen workplace injury, reduce stress, and boost performance.
+This chapter details how Tai Chi accomplishes these goals, so you can speak with authority to your company's Wellness Director about it.
+Many companies will pay for a Tai Chi program, making it well worth your time to suggest it to the Wellness Director.

 The Bottom Line on Stress Costs to Business